hex-five/multizone-linux/README.md

 Z1 >
 ```

-> Note:
-> You may need to type 'restart' to see the full initial screen
+> Note: you may need to type 'restart' to see the full initial screen.

 5. Connect to Zone2 via Linux using SSH: